 This area is one that focuses predominantly on aesthetics, simplicity, and usability.
 Whether it’s a website, a hotel, a smartphone, a chair, a watch, a bicycle, or a vase—it all falls under Minimalism in Design and with varying degrees of extremities.
 Of course, as this is such a broad term, the value, functionality, and usability of design can vary wildly too.
 Some design leans more towards form, others towards function.
 Either way, it does not make one design inferior to the other by default.
 Rather, that is determined by details that comprise a design.
 For example, consider a piece of furniture—a quality product will be determined by the choice of material, how it’s sourced, its environmental impact, and its build and production process.
-A digital example might be a website build—many sites may appear minimal on the face, but a high quality minimal site will also be coded well, with as few scripts (and network requests) as possible, heavily optimized, and organised in a readable way, resulting in not just quality and easily maintainable design, but quality performance.
+A digital example might be a website build—many sites may appear minimal on the surface, but a high quality minimal site will also be coded well, with as few scripts (and network requests) as possible, heavily optimized, and organized in a readable way, resulting in performant and easily maintainable design.

 Minimalism in living

 This area of minimalism is perhaps the most subjective and complicated, but also the most rewarding.
 As we all lead different lives, there is no one-size-fits-all approach to a minimalist life, and people might only choose to apply certain characteristics (or ingredients) to particular areas of their lives.
 Someone interested in minimalism could be described as one or several of the following:

 - Someone looking to declutter their possessions—both physically and digitally.

 - Someone looking to reduce their spending and save as much money as they can.

 - Someone who appreciates minimalist design, but only owns what they feel they need.